MP Materials: History

 As of December 2021, JHL Capital Group, QVT Financial, and CEO James Litinsky were the company's three largest shareholders, and about 7.7% of the company was owned by Shenghe Resources.
 Apart from institutions, other investors own 18%.

 As of 2024, CEO James Litinsky was the company's largest shareholder.
-Other large shareholders include Vanguard, Shenghe Resources, BlackRock and Hancock Prospecting.
+Other large shareholders include Vanguard, Shenghe Resources, BlackRock, and Hancock Prospecting.

 In April 2024, Hancock Prospecting, an Australian mining firm owned by Gina Rinehart, disclosed a 5.3% stake in MP Materials, comprising 8.8 million shares, and a 5.8% stake in Lynas.

-In January 2025, MP Materials announced that their Independence facility in Fort Worth, Texas has commenced neodymium and praseodymium (NdPr) metal production.
-According to the company, NdFeB magnets will be the first rare earth products to be refined in the United States which has long depended on foreign sources, particularly China.
+In January 2025, MP Materials announced that their Independence facility in Fort Worth, Texas, has commenced neodymium and praseodymium (NdPr) metal production.
+According to the company, NdFeB magnets will be the first rare-earth products to be refined in the United States, which has long depended on foreign sources, particularly China.

-In April 2025, Shenghe Resources stated that its U.S. affiliate, MP Materials, had stopped shipping minerals for processing due to the tariffs in the second Trump administration.
+In April 2025, Shenghe Resources stated that its US affiliate, MP Materials, had stopped shipping minerals for processing due to the tariffs in the second Trump administration.

-In May 2025, the Saudi Arabian Mining Company (Ma’aden) and MP Materials entered into an agreement to establish a rare earth supply chain within Saudi Arabia.
-The development took place during President Trump’s visit to the Middle East.
+In May 2025, the Maaden (a Saudi Arabian mining company) and MP Materials entered into an agreement to establish a rare-earth supply chain within Saudi Arabia.
+The development took place during President Trump's visit to the Middle East.

-On July 15, 2025, Apple announced a $500 million investment in MP Materials, following the Trump administration's efforts to reduce U.S. reliance on China for rare earth elements.
-The announcement came a few days after the U.S. Department of Defense agreed to a multibillion-dollar investment to build a new rare earth magnet facility called the "10X Facility."
+On July 15, 2025, Apple announced a $500 million investment in MP Materials, following the Trump administration's efforts to reduce US reliance on China for rare earth elements.
+The announcement came a few days after the US Department of Defense agreed to a multibillion-dollar investment to build a new rare-earth-magnet facility called the "10X Facility."